Amaranth family (Amaranthaceae)

 Cultivation: Typical growing conditions are full sun, mesic to dry locations, and a barren soil containing sand, gravel, or clay.

-Range & Habitat: White Amaranth occurs in most areas of Illinois and is occasional to locally common; it is less common in southern Illinois.
+Range & Habitat: The native White Amaranth occurs in most areas of Illinois and it is occasional to locally common; this plant is less common in southern Illinois.
 Habitats include dry gravel prairies, sand prairies, cropland, abandoned fields, vacant lots, and barren areas along railroads and roads.
 Generally, this plant prefers dry barren areas with scant vegetation.
 In Illinois, it is primarily a railroad weed.

 Faunal Associations: The wind-pollinated flowers don't attract many insects.
 Various insects feed on the foliage of Amaranthus spp.
 (Amaranths), including Disonycha triangularis (Flea Beetle sp.), the caterpillars of the skipper Pholisora catullus (Common Sootywing), and the caterpillars of several moths.
 The seeds of Amaranths in upland areas are eaten by the Mourning Dove and various granivorous songbirds (see Bird Table) that hunt for food near the ground in open areas, particularly during the fall and winter.